niklaskarel/qt-multiclient-logger/README.md

 - If **module 1 or 2** sends ERROR message → only that module"s stop button is activated.

 ## Build Instructions
-1. Install Qt 6 or Qt 5.15+
+1. Install Qt 6.8.3 and CMake 3.28+
-2. Run `cmake` and `make` or open the project in Qt Creator
-3. Launch the application and use the "Start Modules" button to begin listening
+2. `cmake -S . -B build`
+3. `cmake --build build`
+4. `cd build`
+5. run the executable

+Alternatively this procedure can be dont from the Qt Creator

 ## Code Highlights
 - `EventReceiver` inherits from `QTcpServer` and tracks client sockets in a `QMap`